Data-cat750/analytics-portfolio/Cyclistic/Readme.md

 # **Data Cleaning & Preparation**
 The data used in this analysis was cleaned and prepared using a series of SQL queries.
 For a detailed list of the queries used to clean and transform the data, please refer to the file linked below:
 [SQL Queries for Data Cleaning & Preparation](https://github.com/Data-cat750/analytics-portfolio/blob/main/Cyclistic/SQL)

+# **Analysis Approach**
+To analyze how casual riders and annual members use Cyclistic bikes differently, I followed a structured approach using the cleaned and prepared data.
+The key steps in this process were:

+Segmentation: I first separated the data into two groups based on rider type—casual riders and annual members—to compare their usage patterns.

+Descriptive Statistics: I calculated key metrics such as the average ride duration, number of rides, and peak riding times (by day of the week and time of year) for each group.
+This helped identify trends and patterns specific to each rider type.

+Comparison of Patterns: I compared ride patterns for casual riders and annual members, focusing on variables like:
+  Ride duration: Do casual riders take shorter or longer rides compared to members?

+  Time of year: Are casual riders more likely to use bikes during certain days of the week or seasons of the year compared to members?

+  Distance riden: Are there differences in the distance riden between casual riders and members?

+  Visualization: I created visualizations to effectively communicate trends and differences between the two groups, making the data easier to interpret.